-Until your eyes are completely healed there are various things that you should do to protect them and to facilitate a healthy, rapid recovery.
-These include:
+You can expect a full cataract recovery within four to six weeks.
+Until your eyes are completely healed there are various things that you should do to protect them and to facilitate a healthy, rapid cataract recovery.

 - Taking your prescribed eye medication/drops and cleaning your eyes as directed by your doctor